AyrA/CommandoCheatTool/docs/Tips.md

 ## Death

-When you die you have to start from the previouscheckpoint.
+When you die you have to start from the previous checkpoint.
 The game will however not respawn any enemies, even those killed after the last checkpoint.